revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#Basics.md

 <blockquote>

-- The FileStream class in C# provides a stream for file operations.
-It can be used to perform both synchronous and asynchronous read and write operations.
-With the help of FileStream class, we can easily read and write data into files.
+- The FileStream class in C# provides a stream for file operations.It can be used to perform both synchronous and asynchronous read and write operations.With the help of FileStream class, we can easily read and write data into files.

 - To use FileStream class in C#, first of all, we need to include the System.IO namespace and then we need to create an instance of the FileStream object to create a new file or open an existing file.